-How much money you might need to live on each month is another very important consideration.
-This, of course, depends on the standard of living you desire and your budget however, do consider the cost of living in Barbados is quite high and may surprise you upon your arrival.
+How much money you might need to live on each month is another significant consideration.
+Budgeting, of course, depends on the standard of living you desire and your budget, however, do consider the cost of living in Barbados is quite high and may surprise you upon your arrival.

-Imported items come with certain duties and taxes (sometimes very expensive ones), so buying local or CARICOM products is a much more economical choice if your budget is tight.
+Imported items come with specific duties and taxes (sometimes costly ones), so buying local or CARICOM products is a much more economical choice if your budget is tight.

-You might find the information on the final preparations page helpful when you’re starting to get your packing in order and finalising your relocation paperwork.
+You might find the information on the final preparations page helpful when you’re starting to get your packing in order and finalizing your relocation paperwork.
 Good luck from the team at Totally Barbados!

-Take in all the information at your own pace, one step at a time, and follow this guide closely so you can be prepared for as much as possible.
+Take in all the information at your own pace, one step at a time, and follow this guide carefully to be prepared for as much as possible.

 Preparation helps to avoid surprises and reduce stress.
 You will then find you have much more time and opportunity to relax and congratulate yourself for moving to Barbados.

-We hope these pages give you an honest and descriptive picture of what makes Barbados so special and really like no other place in the world.
+We hope these pages give you an honest and descriptive picture of what makes Barbados so unique and really like no other place in the world.